 - Provide more services requested by residents, thus raising the annual cost of local government and reducing the reserves;

 - Create a local Capital Improvement Plan and use the available dollars to build capital projects and reduce the reserves;

 - Allow the reserves to remain as projected, providing a financial safety net for the community’s future;

 Q: Would property taxes be our only revenues?

-A: No. As a town, we would be eligible for state revenue sharing funds, franchise fees from utilities and able to negotiate with the County for a share of the communication services tax.
+A: No. As a Village, we would be eligible for state revenue sharing funds, franchise fees from utilities, gasoline taxes, and fees from occupational licenses.
+We would also be able to negotiate with Lee County for a share of the communication services tax.

 Q: Won’t another layer of government just create more bureaucracy?

 A: No. A goal of incorporation is a “government lite” concept with minimal elected officials and staff.
 Seven council members would be elected by the voters, one from each of five districts and two at-large.
 One of these officials would be elected as Mayor by the Council members.
 The Council would then take on the policy oversight functions currently held by the Lee County Commissioners.
 A Village Manager, a Village Clerk/ Treasurer, an Administrative Assistant and a Village Attorney would be employed by the new Village Council to run the day-to-day operations of the city, while the elected officials provided overall guidance and direction.
 The Council would work with Lee County or other entities to continue to provide public services at current levels.